LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/02-EXO.md

 <sup>25</sup> And Moses chose able men out of all Israel, and made them heads over the people, rulers of thousands, rulers of hundreds, rulers of fifties, and rulers of tens.
 <sup>26</sup> And they judged the people at all seasons: the hard causes they brought unto Moses, but every small matter they judged themselves.
 <sup>27</sup> And Moses let his father in law depart; and he went his way into his own land.

 ## Chapter 19

 <sup>1</sup> In the third month, when the children of Israel were gone forth out of the land of Egypt, the same day came they [into] the wilderness of Sinai.
 <sup>2</sup> For they were departed from Rephidim, and were come [to] the desert of Sinai, and had pitched in the wilderness; and there Israel camped before the mount.
 <sup>3</sup> And Moses went up unto God, and the LORD called unto him out of the mountain, saying, Thus shalt thou say to the house of Jacob, and tell the children of Israel;
-<sup>4</sup> Ye have seen what I did unto the Egyptians, and [how] I bare you on eagles ’ wings, and brought you unto myself.
+<sup>4</sup> Ye have seen what I did unto the Egyptians, and [how] I bare you on eagles’ wings, and brought you unto myself.
 <sup>5</sup> Now therefore, if ye will obey my voice indeed, and keep my covenant, then ye shall be a peculiar treasure unto me above all people: for all the earth [is] mine:
 <sup>6</sup> And ye shall be unto me a kingdom of priests, and an holy nation.
 These [are] the words which thou shalt speak unto the children of Israel.
 <sup>7</sup> And Moses came and called for the elders of the people, and laid before their faces all these words which the LORD commanded him.